taskcluster/generic-worker/README.md

 new task user is created, the machine is rebooted, and the former task user is purged.

-In many ways, this operation can be alikened to providing a guest account on the machine.
+In the same way that a guest account allows an untrusted user to temporarily use a machine without impacting the rest of the machine, the generic worker allows tasks to run on the host without having permanent affect.
 After the task has completed, all trace of the changes made by the task user should be gone, and the machine's state should be reset to the state it had before the task was run.
 If the host environment is sufficiently locked down, the task user should not have been able to apply any state-change to the host environment.
 Please note that the worker has limited control to affect system-wide policy, so for example if a host allows arbtirary users to write to a system folder location, the worker is not able to prevent a task doing so.
 Therefore it is up to the machine provider to ensure that the host is